Table of Contents

 Serverless architecture is composed of several key components that work together to provide a scalable and flexible platform for application development.
 These components include:

-• Functions: Functions are the core building blocks of serverless applications.
-They are small, self-contained units of code that can be triggered by events.
-Functions can be written in various programming languages and are executed on demand.
+- Functions: Functions are the core building blocks of serverless applications.
+They are small, self-contained units of code you can trigger by events.
+You can write functions in various programming languages.
+You can also execute them on demand.

 Additional Components of Serverless Architecture